Integrating elements of gamification in microlearning makes for an effective and engaging learning experience for training employees.

 Gamification in Corporate Training – Level 1: Partial Gamification

-Partial gamification is the entry level of gamification for training and is often in the form of a quiz or assessment in a traditional eLearning environment.
-Basic background of the company can be integrated into these quizzes, for a start to a more overarching understanding.
+Partial gamification is the entry-level of gamification for training and is often in the form of a quiz or assessment in a traditional eLearning environment.
+The basic background of the company can be integrated into these quizzes, for a start to a more overarching understanding.
 We can call it beginners gamification.

 Gamification in Training – Level 2: Game-Based Learning

-Game-based learning is characterised by scores, badges and leaderboards.
+Game-based learning is characterized by scores, badges, and leaderboards.
 These gaming elements allow for a cohesive relationship between employees and retention of new knowledge, through extrinsic motivation.
 These extrinsic rewards are a start to developing motivation of employees to engage and continue to learn about new concepts and changes, to later develop into intrinsic motivation.

 Level 3: Gamified Learning Path